sadponyguerillaboy/Swift-Apple-EFI-Patcher/README.md

 # Swift-Apple-EFI-Patcher
 Apple EFI Patcher written in Swift with Flashrom integration.
 This application was developed out of a need for a simple user-friendly and native macOS based approach to working with Apple EFI roms.
 The result is a an all-in-one application that can utilize affordable SPI / eeprom chip reading hardware to read/dump from, patch and write to EFI Rom chips.
 EFI Patcher integrates flashrom support in order to communicate with hardware, thus incorporating a lot of the methodologies and current hardware already utilized by technicians.

 The core of this application was inspired by my Python-Apple-EFI-Patcher, but has utilized better methods for obtaining offset positionality.
-This newer version impliments search functions opposed to relying on hard coded offsets to located patch areas within the EFI file.
+This newer version impliments search functions opposed to relying on hard coded offsets to located specific regions within the EFI file.

 __Prerequisites:__